Curator, Rita Ackermann: The Aesthetic of Disappearance

 July 2014 – June 2016, Copenhagen, Denmark

-Supported the Danish National Gallery (SMK) with exhibition planning, securing artwork loans and partnership fundraising.
-Assisted American Friends of SMK (AFSMK) with fundraising and planning of Vilhelm Hammershøi exhibition in New York.
+Supported the Danish National Gallery (SMK) with exhibition planning, securing artwork loans, partnership fundraising, and planning of Vilhelm Hammershøi exhibition in New York.
 Developed and implemented the concept for the exhibition to travel to The Art Gallery of Ontario (AGO), Toronto, Canada.

 2015 – 2016, Copenhagen, Denmark